evertonredivo/CEOS-VAIA---Voice-AI-Assistent/README.md

-# CEOS-VAIA---Voice-AI-Assistent
-Voice AI Assistent
+# CEOS VAIA - Voice AI Assistent

+About: CEOS VAIA is a web application that implement a VAIA, Voice AI-based Assistent.
+Author: redivo@hotmail.com

+Status: Planning...